tiagosomda/NeuronDotNet/README.md

 ## Why not other libraries?
 I am sure there are ways to run TensorFlow, CNTK, AForge.Net in Unity, but I haven't had time to explore these paths...

-LEt me know if you do know how to use other (more recent or better supported) libraries :)
+Let me know if you do know how to use other (more recent or better supported) libraries :)

 CNTK: https://github.com/Microsoft/CNTK
 TensorFlow: https://www.tensorflow.org/